hpe-storage/co-deployments/helm/charts/hpe-flexvolume-driver/README.md

-# HPE FlexVolume Driver for Kubernetes Helm Chart
+# HPE FlexVolume Driver for Kubernetes Helm chart

 ## Introduction
 The [HPE FlexVolume Driver for Kubernetes](https://github.com/hpe-storage/flexvolume-driver) leverages HPE storage platforms to provide scalable and persistent storage for stateful applications.
 This chart also deploys the [HPE Dynamic Provisioner for Kubernetes](https://github.com/hpe-storage/k8s-dynamic-provisioner).